 - Slurring Speech

 There are also short term risks associated with alcohol use.
 These are mostly physical, as the neurological symptoms can take time to manifest.
-These can be harmful and cause potentially dangerous issues, although they are rarely fatal on their own.
-Some of these short term risks include:
+These can be harmful and cause potentially dangerous issues including:

 - Pylorospasm: Painful and involuntary gagging or vomiting.